mj3b/rgds/docs/ai-checks/README.md

 AI checks **do not carry decision authority**.

 If an AI check identifies a material issue, the outcome must be reflected in the **Decision Log**, not resolved here.

+These artifacts are never part of the controlled decision record and do not satisfy any schema-required fields.

 → See: [`docs/decision-log.md`](../decision-log.md)